FROM THE WEBSITE: From before they are born until they are into their twenties, Action For Children helps disadvantaged children across the UK.

 Catherine, Duchess of Cambridge took over as Patron from The Queen in December 2016.

 February 18, 2015 – Emma Bridgewater Factory & Cape Hill Children’s Centre – The Duchess of Cambridge visited Action for Children’s Cape Hill Children’s Centre in Smethwick.
-During her visit Catherine met families who have received help during difficult circumstances and learned how Action for Children has helped them.
-The Duchess also joined in with children and parents during a play session.
+During her visit The Duchess got an introduction to Action for Children’s work in supporting vulnerable families in the West Midlands, and across the UK.
+Her Royal Highness met families who have faced severe issues in their life such as domestic violence and serious health problems, and had the chance to learn how the charity has helped them.
+The Duchess also attended one of the children’s centre’s regular ‘stay and play’ sessions for children under the age of five.